marcoromanelli-github/docs/jobs/creating-jobs.md

 * `#SBATCH --time=<some-value>`: Sets the maximum runtime.
 * `#SBATCH --output=<some-value>`: Directs the job's output to a specific file.

 **Note:** These bullets are just for a better basic understanding on the topic.
-Complete examples and line-by-line explanations are provided further down on this page.
+Complete examples and line-by-line explanations are provided further down in this page.

 ### Queues and partitions
 Queues (or partitions in Slurm terminology) are categories within the cluster that organize jobs based on their resource requirements, priority, and other factors.